ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-6-strings.rst

 - **Strings** in Java are objects of the ``String`` class that hold sequences of characters.

 - String objects can be created by using string literals (String s = "hi";) or by calling the String class constructor (String t = new String("bye");).

+- **new** is used to create a new object of a class.
+- **null** is used to indicate that an object reference doesn't refer to any object yet.

 - String objects can be concatenated using the + or += operator, resulting in a new String object.